 Dr Clem Burke

-Clem Burke (Honorary Doctorate of Music, aka ‘Doctor of Rock’), member of Rock & Roll Hall of Fame and co-founding member of the band ‘Blondie’.
+Clem Burke (Honorary Doctor of Music, aka the ‘Doctor of Rock’), member of the Rock & Roll Hall of Fame, co-founding member of the band ‘Blondie’ and Clem Burke Drumming Project.

 Please note: Information contained on this website relates specifically to activities undertaken by Clem as part of the CBDP.